BoiseState/Conflict_Checker/README.md

 Jordan Paoletti

 # Velocity
-110 mph all day every day
+110 mph per hour all day every day

 # Build
 To build the project, Execute `mvn install` from the top level directory.